rocus/welle-cli/README.md

-This is a small change (hack) in the origional welle-cli repository of AlbrechtL. (see below)
+This is a small change (hack) in the original welle-cli repository of AlbrechtL. (see below)

 I use welle-cli as a DAB radio station server for several audio streamers at my house.
-The origional welle-cli works well but is not able to stream a radio station from an other channel than the one chosen at the start of welle-cli.
+The original welle-cli works well but is not able to stream a radio station from an other channel than the one chosen at the start of welle-cli.
 That is you must change the channel in the web interface and my streamers are simply not able to do that.
 So I added the channelnumber of the radio I want to listen to , to the URL my streamers send to the radio server (that is welle-cli running at 10.0.2.162:8888):